Policy relevance of causal quantities in networks: Averaging over assignments, then over units

-Thus, if these average potential outcomes by exposure are to be relevant to policy choice, only some of them will be relevant (i.e. for the choice of all-or-none-treated policy, $\overline{Y}(0)$ and $\overline{Y}(2+)$ are relevant) or that they will need to be combined to choose among policies that treat some units at random --- though their usefulness here may also be limited, as we now describe.
+These quantities are a limited guide to policy.
+First, simply observing that the AFEOs are maximized at exactly one treated neighbor does not provide a way to achieve that average outcome.
+We typically cannot select a policy that directly corresponds to this average potential outcome: for many graphs, it will not be possible to assign treatments so that all units have exactly one treated neighbor.
+Thus, if these AFEOs are to be relevant to policy choice, only some of them will be relevant (i.e. for the choice of all-or-none-treated policy, $\overline{y}(0)$ and $\overline{y}(2+)$ are relevant), or they will need to be combined to choose among policies that treat some units at random --- though their usefulness here may also be limited, as we now describe.